RaffaeleCanale/Lying-Cues-Experience/README.md

 This experiment is part of a research trying to define the nature of our ability to detect lies.
 In fact, by observing the participants accuracy and, more importantly, their response time, this experiment tries to define whether our natural ability to dectect lies is a central (ie. active, trained, slow) process or a modular (ie. passive, innate, fast) process.

-Learn more about the experiment and results **TODO: Link to report**
+Learn more about the experiment and results on the following [report](/Reports/canale.pdf).

 # Setup